 - How to work with gay or transgendered men.

 - How to tune in to our own internal reactions and growing edges as therapists.

 - How to understand our own family of origin context that we bring to the healing endeavor.

 Carol Gilligan, American feminist, ethicist, and psychologist and author In a Different Voice

 From Boys to Men - Trauma and the Culture of Masculinity

 Psychologist and educator Carol Gilligan, famed for her groundbreaking work on girl’s development, reviews the latest research on boy’s development.
 What are the consequences of common boyhood trauma for characteristically male struggles, such as addiction, rage, infidelity, and narcissism?
-Her radical view of the healing power of pleasure will inspire.
-Terry and Carol will also discuss their Family Institute of Cambridge research project on couples on the brink.
+Her radical view of the healing power of pleasure inspires.
+Terry and Carol also discuss their Family Institute of Cambridge research project on couples on the brink.

 Topics will include: